Discover more from Jeff Einstein 2.0

 The model of ownership, in a society built round mass consumption, is addiction.

-In the American battle of dystopian visions, Aldous Huxley’s Brave New World, about an authoritarian society ruled and controlled by engineered eugenics and state-sanctioned addiction, took the early 21st-century lead over George Orwell’s 1984, a story about a warlike authoritarian society ruled by ideologically reengineered language and iron-boot fear.
-At the time, we were far better controlled and conditioned as a nation of addicts by the things we loved than by the things we feared — at least on the surface.
+In the American battle of dystopian visions, Aldous Huxley’s Brave New World, about an authoritarian society ruled and controlled by engineered eugenics and state-sanctioned addiction, took the early 21st-century lead over George Orwell’s 1984, a story about a warlike authoritarian society ruled by ideologically re-engineered language and iron-boot fear.
+At the time it seemed we were far better controlled and conditioned as a nation of addicts by the things we loved than by the things we feared — at least on the surface.
 But that would change soon enough.
-For the time being, Big Brother sat back with a Big Smile, waited and watched…
+For the time being, Big Brother sat back with a Big Smile, waited and watched.

 A mere decade or so into the 21st century, following the near simultaneous introduction and mass adoption of streaming HDTV, social media, and smartphones (history’s most perfect narcotic), we were — by any measure — a nation of unwitting, utterly complicit, and easily manipulated addicts addicted to just about everything in our lives: entertainment, news, digital devices, sex, food, gambling, pharmaceuticals, politics…you name it.

 Less than one generation into the Great Age of Addiction — with all but limitless access to everything worth knowing about the secrets to financial success, the science of health and nutrition, and the keys to personal empowerment — we found ourselves poorer and deeper in debt, morbidly obese, besieged by chronic lifestyle-related disease, time-starved, sleep-deprived, utterly addicted, spiritually bereft, socially estranged, and far more anxious and fearful than ever before.
 Ripe, in other words, for the rise of totalitarianism.